Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Discussion

-We should note that there are also weighted global convergence characterizations for ADMM, such as $f(\bar{\xb}^k) - \fopt + \rho \norm{\Ab\bar{\ub}^k + \Bb\bar{\vb}^k - \cb}$ for some fixed $\rho>0$, such as Shefi and Teboulle \cite{Shefi2014}.
+We should note that there are also weighted global convergence characterizations for ADMM, such as $f(\bar{\xb}^k) - \fopt + \rho \norm{\Ab\bar{\ub}^k + \Bb\bar{\vb}^k - \cb}$ for some fixed $\rho>0$ by Shefi and Teboulle \cite{Shefi2014}.
 The authors added proximal terms to the $\ub$- and $\vb$-subproblems and imposed conditions on three parameters to achieve the $\mathcal{O}(1/k)$-convergence rate jointly between the objective residual and feasibility gap.
 Intriguingly, this type of convergence rate guarantee does not necessarily imply the $\mathcal{O}(1/k)$-convergence separately on the primal objective residual and feasibility gap as indicated in \cite[Theorem 5.2]{Shefi2014} without additional assumptions.
-We ague that, for general non-smooth convex problems, like~\eqref{eq:distance problem}, without any acceleration step, it may not be possible to achieve the best rate as ours with only averaging scheme for both the primal and dual problems as can be seen from the literature.

 Interesingly, making additional assumptions on the template is quite common \cite{Davis2014b,Deng2012,Ghadimi2014,Goldstein2012}.
 For instance, the authors in \cite{Ouyang2014} studied a linearized ADMM variant of \eqref{eq:admm_scheme} and proved the $\mathcal{O}(1/k)$-rate separately, but required the Lipschitz gradient assumption on either $g$ or $h$ in \eqref{eq:constr_cvx}.
 In addition, the authors in \cite{Goldstein2012} require strong convexity on both $g$ and $h$.
 In contrast, the authors \cite{Deng2012} require the strong convexity of either $g$ or $h$ but need $\Ab$ or $\Bb$ to be full rank as well.
-In \cite{Wei20131} the authors proposed an asynchronous ADMM and shown the $\mathcal{O}(1/k)$ rate on the averaging sequence for a special case of \eqref{eq:constr_cvx} where $h = 0$, which trivially has Lipschitz gradient.
+In \cite{Wei20131} the authors proposed an asynchronous ADMM and showed the $\mathcal{O}(1/k)$ rate on the averaging sequence for a special case of \eqref{eq:constr_cvx} where $h = 0$, which trivially has Lipschitz gradient.